Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 The requirement for companies to obtain a company seal has been made optional as a result of passing the Companies Act, 2015.
 However, in practice companies still get seals made.
 Seal makers request a copy of the certificate of incorporation in order to make a company seal.

-The costs range between KShs.
+Costs range between KShs.
 2,500 and KShs.
 3,500.
 It can take an average of 2 days; sometimes same day deliveries are possible.

 Register the Workplace with the Directorate of Occupational Safety and Health Services